 Almost all take several hours.
 Short surgeries are very rare.

-Approximately half the total hours of any given month, Dr Djinovic and Dr Stanojevic are performing surgery.
+Approximately half the total hours of any given month, Dr Djinovic is performing surgery.

 Dr Djinovic never takes the easy way or cuts corners or compromises on quality of result.
 As a result, surgery almost always takes substantially longer than expected.

 That pushes the time for the next surgery back, and the next, and the next until it's 10 or 11 pm and we are still in the operating room.

 Then there are consultations, patient rounds, administrative matters, reporting, record keeping, family, sleep (oops, no sleep there's an emergency!), flying to other countries to do surgery there, attend congresses, share expertise, make presentations, and so forth and so on.

 Operating rooms must be cleaned, sterilized, restocked and prepped each time.
 Sometimes the next surgery is in another hospital so involves travel.

 Those two unpredictable and difficult to calculate factors in our schedule will only disappear when the Sava Perovic Foundation International Center for Highly Specialized Genito-Urethral Reconstructive Surgery completes it's own building in Belgrade.